Faxing documents has largely been replaced with scanning and electronic documents.

 - $5.99 to fax one page internationally ($3.99 each for additional pages)

-With FedEx you get a complimentary cover sheet included with your order and they’ll give you a printed fax confirmation sheet as well.
+With FedEx you get a complimentary cover page included with your order and they’ll give you a printed fax confirmation sheet as well.
+The inclusion of a cover sheet is a welcome security precaution.
 Remember to check with your local FedEx/Kinkos store to get the scoop on their prices and available fax services.

 3. UPS Store